 In 2014, six Salinas-based contractors were caught in a sting operation conducted by the CSLB.
 They were found through online ads in various websites, such as Craigslist.
 The investigators pretended to be potential customers who requested bids for a landscaping project.
 Under the current law, unlicensed contractors may not bid on projects larger than $500, whereas the highest bid got as high as $15,000.
 Bids of that sort can only be executed by CSLB-licensed contractors.

-Since this is their first conviction, the six contractors are facing fines of up to $5,000 or jail time for up to six months.
-And since their online ads did not specify that they are not licensed contractors, they were also cited for illegal advertising.
+The CSLB conducts such sting operations and construction site sweeps once per week, resulting in hefty fines for contractors.
+First-time offenders face fines of up to $5,000 or jail time for up to six months.
+And since their online ads do not specify that they are not licensed contractors, they are usually also cited for illegal advertising.

 The only way to avoid being cited by the CSLB is by making sure you are licensed before you advertise or perform any sort of contracting services.
 The services you provide must be consistent with these allowed by your license and you should keep an eye for other offenses that might catch the CSLB’s attention.
 These include, for example, failing to purchase (or renew) your contractor’s license bond, or required insurance, such as worker’s compensation insurance.